 Lisa “Kaye” DeSelms Dent

 Kaye had attended law school with plans to practice disability law.
 Having worked her way through college at the University of Illinois in Urbana assisting students with disabilities, she graduated from Hofstra University School of Law in 1996.
-She initially worked with a non-profit providing legal services exclusively to persons with disabilities, and, after years of practice as both a State’s Attorney and Public Defender, she returned to private practice, providing an array of Elder Law and estate planning services, focusing on Nursing Home Planning and Special Needs Planning.
+She initially worked with a non-profit providing legal services exclusively to persons with disabilities, and, after years of practice as both a State’s Attorney and Public Defender, she returned to private practice, providing an array of Elder Law and estate planning services, focusing on Nursing Home Planning, Special Needs Planning, and Estate Planning.

-As a member of Elder Counsel and Wealth Counsel, and serving as Secretary for IL NAELA (National Academy of Elder Law Attorneys, Illinois Chapter), Kaye has an array of resources available for her clients’ planning needs.
-She serves as Treasurer for the Board of Directors of the Children’s Advocacy Centers Of Illinois.
-She also serves on the board of the Southeastern Illinois Community Foundation Advisory Board for Effingham County and Chairs the Fifth Circuit Pro Bono Committee of the Public Interest Law Initiative.
-Kaye enjoys accepting pro bono cases referred from various non-profit agencies, a very rewarding part of the practice of law.
+As a member of Elder Counsel and Secretary of the Board of Directors of the Illinois Chapter of the National Academy of Elder Law Attorneys, Kaye has an array of resources available for her clients’ planning needs.
+She serves as treasurer for the Board of Directors of the Children’s Advocacy Centers Of Illinois and serves on the board of The Southeastern Illinois Community Foundation Advisory Board for Effingham County.
+Kaye also Chairs the Fifth Circuit Pro Bono Committee of the Public Interest Law Initiative and enjoys accepting pro bono cases referred from various non-profit agencies, a very rewarding part of the practice of law.